neliva/Neliva.Security.Cryptography.PackageProtector/README.md

   55 bytes                             32 bytes
 ```

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
-The master key can be any length.
-However, the **recommended key size is 64 bytes**.
-PackageProtector restricts key size to 32 - 64 bytes to provide adequate security.
+PackageProtector restricts the master key size to 32 - 64 bytes to provide adequate security. **The recommended key size is 64 bytes**.

 Data streams can have optional *associated data* context (up to 16 bytes) that is used by the KDF.
 The same value must be provided to unprotect the stream.
 There is no overhead in using *associated data*.